textpattern/textpattern.github.io/brand/user-docs-guide.md

 But the lack of true (semantic) italic and bold formatting in Markdown is only unfortunate if we care about screen-readers and people who rely on them, because the inherent emphasis/strength of text marked up with `em` and `strong` is picked up by this technology.

-Recall in the guidelines for [paths and file names](#paths-and-file-names) that such text elements, whether representing back end strings or not, should be formatted as italic.
+Recall from the [paths, directories and file names](#paths-directories-and-file-names) guidelines that such text elements, whether representing back end strings or not, should be formatted as italic.
 But if we easily rely on Markdown, which only adds `em`, rather than take the extra two seconds to type `i` tags, then such strings appear italic but deliver the emphasized punch, too, to anyone *listening* via a screen-reader.
 That would be pretty annoying for a lot of paths and file names.
 That’s why the guideline there suggests adding the HTML instead of using Markdown, if one can be bothered.

-Similarly, the guideline for formatting [presentation template names](#presentation-template-names) defines using italic and bold formatting together on these strings.
-That gives screen-reading technology a needless double-hit of emphasis if HTML is not used instead of Markdown for both styles (i.e. `<i><b>name</b></i>`).
-You don’t have to do it that way — it’s definitely quicker to hit Cmd+I and Cmd+B in succession — but you should, if you care.
+Similarly, the [template names strings](#template-name-strings) section counsels using italic-strong or emphasis-bold, but not emphasis-strong, which otherwise gives screen-reading technology a needless double-hit.
+It’s definitely quicker to hit your italic and bold keys in succession, of course, which Markdown will add as `***emphasis-strong***` — but you should not, if you care.

-The strong formatting for [multiple-word strings with no terminal punctuation](#headers-labels-and-options), however, is appropriate for screen-readers, or listeners would not know where the multi-word string ends.
+The strong formatting for [multiple-word strings with no terminal punctuation](#multiple-words-no-terminal-punctuation), however, is appropriate for screen-readers, or listeners would not know where the multi-word string ends in regular text.

 So this business with inline formatting is tricky, and why the golden rule of thumb is: don’t use inline formatting unless you  are documenting [interface strings](#formatting-interface-strings), and the necessary like.

-The sole exception is when emphasizing a word as a part of regular text (e.g. ‘You *really* don’t want to do that.’), But this should rarely be necessary, though it’s done fairly regularly throughout this page.
+The sole exception is when emphasizing a word as a part of regular text (e.g. ‘You *really* don’t want to do that.’), But this should rarely be necessary.

 ### Block-level content and styling